ihorvara/rent-cars/README.md

 1. Increase tests coverage
 2. Add i18n
 3. Provide additional functionality: add possibility to book a vehicle and to set date range of booking;

+## Libraries

+1.Prettier to make code style easier.
+2.Eslint to make code cleaner.
+3.Material UI to use components.
+4.Styled-components to operate with css in easier way.
+5.React-material-ui-carousel to put carousel with items in the main page.